 The Kelowna Museums Society has two other storage facilities.
 The Laurel Packinghouse provides storage for the Society’s orchard and wine industry collections and houses all of the larger artefacts and those that are made from materials which are not affected by changes in the environment.
 All artefacts relating to military history are located in storage facilities at the Okanagan Military Museum.

 The Kelowna Museums Society collects artefacts through donations from the community or bequests.
 Some items are purchased and others are acquired through exchange or transfer.
 Prior to any items being incorporated into the collection, they are evaluated by the Collections Committee.
-Once the Committee has determined that the artefacts conform to the criteria set out in the Collections and Collections Management Policy, the Curator of Collections assigns each item an accession number and enters the artefact information into the Collections Database.
+Once the Committee has determined that the artefacts conform to the criteria set out in the Collections and Collections Management Policy, the curatorial staff assigns each item an accession number and enters the artefact information into the Collections Database.
 The artefacts are then placed in storage until they are ready to be used for exhibition or research purposes.